 By default, an Annex section is labeled as (Normative).
 To label any Annex section as (Informative), the class attribute value of informative shall be present.

-<section class="annex informative" id="sec-addtional-info">
+<section class="annex informative" id="sec-additional-info">

 <h2>Additional Info</h2>